artium-team/Argoo/README.md

 # Argoo
-🧩 A web for class quizzes game but without phones! 🧩
+🧩 A web for class quizzes 🧩